 FireEye, another US-based security firm observed that ransomware detections in India rocketed by a factor of 292 in February 2016 over November 2015.

 Most of the ransomware attacks in India are crypto-ransomware.
-This is an attack where all the data of connected devices are encrypted so that user cannot use them until they pay up money as directed by the cyber attackers.
+This is an attack where all the data of connected devices are encrypted so that the user cannot use them until they pay up money as directed by the cyber attackers.

-In India, over 11,000 users were attacked by TeslaCrypt ransomware during the period of March-May 2016, and ranked 1st in the list of countries attacked by it in that period.
+In India, over 11,000 users were attacked by TeslaCrypt ransomware during the period of March-May 2016 and ranked 1st in the list of countries attacked by it in that period.
 TeslaCrypt has now been shut down, and its master decryptor key released on the Internet for all.
-During the same period, around 600 users were attacked by Locky ransomware, and ranked 4th in the list of countries attacked by this ransomware during that time.
-An Android ransomware named Lockdroid is also making its presence felt in the Android OS smartphone segment.
+During the same period, around 600 users were attacked by Locky ransomware and ranked 4th in the list of countries attacked by this ransomware during that time.
+Android ransomware named Lockdroid is also making its presence felt in the Android OS smartphone segment.
 Samas too has hit India.
 WannaCrypt ransomware has impacted India too.

 State-wise, Karnataka tops the list of ransomware infections, and the other percentages are as follows:

 - Karnataka – 36.58 %